rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 ### Open MPI

-To achieve high performance clustering in the Cloud, you can use Open MPI, which is a Message Passing Interface project.
+To achieve high performance clustering in the Cloud, you can use Open MPI, which is an MPI project.
 It provides parallel processing, thread safety and concurrency, dynamic process spawning, and network and fault tolerance.
-The world's fastest super computers use this library and the library powers many petaflops.
-To find out more about the Open MPI library, visit their site: <http://www.open-mpi.org/>.
+The world's fastest super computers use this library, and the library powers many petaflops.
+To find out more about the Open MPI library, visit [their site](http://www.open-mpi.org/).

 ### Objective